willem753/git-basics-activity/README.md

 # Activity Steps

-1. Fork this repository
+1. Fork this repository.
-2. Update remote origin information
+2. Setup the NIOS II system locally.
-3. Complete the exception handler file and commit the changes to both local and remote branch
+3. Make and commit a change in both local and remote main branches
-4. Create a branch and change the base address for the LEDS.
+4. Create a feature branch and change the base address for the LEDS.
 Propagate this change in all required files
-5. Make a change in main branch and push to remote
+5. Make a change in main branch and push to remote.
+This will helps us illustrate a merge conflict
 6. Go back to branch, push to remote, and initiate pull request
 7. Solve merge conflict in local branch and update pull request
-8. Code review and accept/merge changes to main branch
+8. Accept/merge changes to main branch (we are skipping the code review process)